gh325/kinesis-poster-worker/README.md

 Multiple Poster or Worker clients can be run simultaneously to generate multi-threaded load on a Kinesis stream.

+TODO: change the code to make it real time run in a loop and as a daemon and addd checktracking for the runtime.

 * * *
 Getting Started
 ---------------